n3nx/template/CONTRIBUTING.md

 1. Fork [the repository].

 2. Choose the version for which you want to develop.
-The code is divided in the following branches:
+The code is divided into the following branches:
    a. master: Current stable version.
    b. series/X.Y: There will be a series branch for each major version release (1.0, 2.0).
 The master branch will be in sync with the latest series branch.
    c. development: Unstable branch where the development for the next minor or major release is happening.
    d. feature/X: These are branches dealing with a specific bug or feature that is not yet ready to be merged.
    e.
-The master and series branches are stable and not braking changes must be submitted or merged.
+The master and series branches are stable, and no breaking changes must be submitted or merged.
 The development and feature branches are unstable and should not be used in production.

 3. Start making your changes in your own separate branch.
 Ensure that there are no build errors by running the project with your changes locally.

-4. Write a test which shows that the bug was fixed or that the feature works as expected.
+4. Write a test that shows that the bug was fixed or that the feature works as expected.

 5. Sign your work.
 Your signature certifies your submission according to the articles of the [Developer Certificate of Origin](/DCO).
 The sign-off should be in the form: